tdunning/Tutorials/_docs/basic_features/Inviscid_OneraM6.md

 ### Configuration File Options

 Several of the key configuration file options for this simulation are highlighted here.
-The following describes how to set up 3D flow conditions in SU2:
+The following describes how to set up 3D flow conditions for compressible flow in SU2:

 ```
 % -------------------- COMPRESSIBLE FREE-STREAM DEFINITION --------------------%
 %